AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 Running Docker inside Docker can be hard to set up, and in many cases simply can't be made to work well.
 For those situations, we use instead Sandboxed Compiles with "Sibling Containers" instead of the a docker-in-docker setup.
 (From version 0.5.11 onwards)

-With Sibling Containers, the Sharelatex container doesn't start the compiler containers inside of itself, instead it communicates with the Host docker instance to spawn the compilers on the Host, alongside of itself.
+With Sibling Containers, the Overleaf container doesn't start the compiler containers inside of itself, instead it communicates with the Host docker instance to spawn the compilers on the Host, alongside of itself.

 To make this work we need to do a few things:

-- Mount the host docker socket into the sharelatex container
+- Mount the host docker socket into the Overleaf container
 - Set the `SANDBOXED_COMPILES_SIBLING_CONTAINERS` environment variable to `true`
 - Set the `SANDBOXED_COMPILES_HOST_DIR` to the path on the host where the compile files will be located